 Key Audit Matters How our audit addressed the Key Audit Matters (i) Classification of Advances, Identification of Non-Performing Advances, Income Recognition and Provision on Advances (Schedule 9 read with Note 5.2 of Schedule 17 and Note 1.8 of Schedule 18 to the consolidated financial statements) credits, Overdrafts, Loans repayable on demand and Term loans.
-These are further categorised as secured by Our audit approach / procedures towards Classification of Advances, Identification of Non-performing Advances, Income Recognition and Provision on Advances included the following: Tangible assets (including advances against Book Debts), covered by Bank/Government Guarantees and Unsecured advances. policies for NPA identification and provisioning and assessing compliance with the prudential norms prescribed by the RBI The Reserve Bank of India ('RBI') has prescribed the 'Prudential Norms on Income Recognition, Asset Classification and Provisioning' in respect of advances for banks ('IRACP Norms') for the identification and classification of non-performing assets ('NPA') and the minimum provision required for such assets.
+These are further categorised as secured by Our audit approach / procedures towards Classification of Advances, Identification of Non-performing Advances, Income Recognition and Provision on Advances included the following: Tangible assets (including advances against Book Debts), covered by Bank/Government Guarantees and Unsecured advances.
+The Reserve Bank of India ('RBI') has prescribed the 'Prudential Norms on Income Recognition, Asset Classification and Provisioning' in respect of advances for banks ('IRACP Norms') for the identification and classification of non-performing assets ('NPA') and the minimum provision required for such assets.
 Understanding, evaluation and testing the design and operating effectiveness of key controls (including system based automated controls) for identification and provisioning